raoulg/surfcontroller/README.md

 On first run, Surf Controller will:

-1. 📁 Create a configuration directory in your home folder
+1. 📁 Create a configuration directory in your SURF_CONTROLLER_CONFIG_DIR folder (defaults to ~)
-2. 📄 Copy a default configuration file
+2. 📄 Copy a default configuration file into your configdir
-3. 🔒 Prompt you for API and CSRF tokens
+3. 🔒 Prompt you for API and CSRF tokens and stores them in your configdir

 ## 🎮 Usage